 Our VR headgear tracked their actions, both voluntary and involuntary.
 We saw them linger over certain packages, over certain parts of the package, and for how long.
 We saw them take some packages off the shelf, turn them over for more information, return them to the shelf–or buy them.

 Borrowing from the gamer model again, our VR tactics can include incentives for “shoppers” to try or buy, to earn points to redeem for prizes or discounts later–many ways to measure product appeal by subjects’ agreement or refusal to accept incentives.

 Compared to old-school methods that often drive (or bore) away participants, VR is a virtual walk in an incredibly data-rich park.
 Fun for the subject, potentially brand-making-or-breaking for the marketer.

 So you say, “OK, so far, most learned AI practitioner, convince me more?”

 Well, why don’t we look at results?
 They’re beyond proofs of concept.
 They’re proof of AI in practice.

 In the supermarket exercise, we tracked every virtual package removed, studied, or ignored, every eyeball flick and linger, every brainwave and skin response stimulated.

-Our BioNimbus tool chest is packed and ready to go.
+Our BioNimbus toolbox is packed and ready to go.
 It offers marketers virtually limitless customization options.
 We can tee up an auto dealership or any physical space that you can study for brand messaging, impact of interior/exterior architecture, lighting, background music, sales force wardrobe … or a cell phone or tablet, a web page, a golf cart, an exotic fish, a face or body, an ad, a poster, a car, an interior of a home or office — whatever you want.